UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_windows.rst

 You can use this git with the DOS box or Powershell as well.

-This is also a good bet for running Python also -- If you use the Git Bash shell, you can use the same commands as Linux and OS-X users.
+This is also a good bet for running Python -- If you use the Git Bash shell, you can use the same commands as Linux and OS-X users.
 Regardless of which shell you choose, you will need to add Python to your environment.
 It is possible that this was done during the installation of python.
 If you type 'which python' into your terminal, and get back the answer '/c/python34/python', then you are good to go, otherwise, follow the instructions here:

 http://www.computerhope.com/issues/ch000549.htm